David Zellner

 David Zellner is an American film director, screenwriter and actor.
-He lives and works in Austin, Texas.
-Zellner is best known for directing the films Kid-Thing (2012) and Kumiko, the Treasure Hunter (2014).
+He is best known for directing the films Kid-Thing (2012), Kumiko, the Treasure Hunter (2014), and Damsel (2018).

 Career

 David Zellner started his career by studying at the University of Texas film school and then staged exclusively Independent feature films and short films.
 He always works together with his younger brother Nathan Zellner under the name Zellner Bros.